JabRef/user-documentation/en/SQLDatabase.md

 If you experience a problem with your connection to your shared database, the **Connection lost** dialog will show up.
 You can choose to **Reconnect**, **Work offline** or **Close database**.
 If you choose to work offline, JabRef will convert the shared database to a local .bib database.
-When you are connected again, you have to manually import your changes from your local database into the shared database.
-(Copy & paste)
+Since you are no longer working online, but instead on a local database, you will have to import your work via copy and paste into the shared database.
 But before you import it into the shared database, make sure to check if changes happened during your offline time.
 Otherwise you might override someone else's work.